dbProjectRED/redimo.go/README.md

 ## Version Differences
 * In the free community version of Redimo, Pub/Sub support is bounded to each single instance – no events will be sent or received between servers.
 The commercial version adds an adapter to AWS IoT Core (a serverless near-real-time messaging platform) to allow Pub/Sub across your entire fleet of servers.
 * The free community version of Redimo only allows operations with eventual consistency.
 The commercial version adds a command and connection level setting that allows switching between eventual and strong consistency.
+* The free community version does not support Lua scripting, which the commercial version does.
 * The commercial version also includes an option to use the DAX write-through cache for very high (microseconds) levels of performance.

 ## Supported Commands